-WHAT DO WE DO IN THE INFORMATION CENTRE AQUALUTRA AND HOW WE LEARN IN OTTER’S CLASSROOM IN NATURE
+WHAT DO WE DO IN THE INFORMATION CENTRE AQUALUTRA AND HOW WE LEARN IN OUTDOOR OTTER CLASSROOM

 The AQUALUTRA centre is designed in the form of two pavilions – two otter paws, symbolically positioned between the forest and the water, between the two ecosystems that are vital for the survival.
 The first, already built paw is intended for the public, visitors, other researchers and guests.
 The second one, unfortunately, will have to wait to be build a little longer.
 Since we want to show a responsible attitude towards nature, we selected mostly natural materials for construction, including traditional ones such as wood, clay, straw.
 We did not only want all materials to come from Slovenia, but we also tried to find them as close as possible to our centre, since this is also a contribution to protecting the environment, which is increasingly burdened by global transport every day.

 For the bright interior we glazed the pavilion with energy-saving glass.
 The roof is flat, covered with wood, eventually we will try to plant it.
 The tower in the back of the pavilion is covered with bricks and gives us the access to the roof.
 Just above a wooden terrace that surrounds the building in the shape of a web between paws, is a glassy roof to take the advantage of the daylight.
 The building is economical with energy and water; we will make the most of rainwater and also show this to the public.
 Municipal water is collected in a three-cell septic tank and then drained through a wastewater treatment plant; we want the water to leave the centre completely clean, ready for reuse.
 The building is heated by air-water heat pump (underfloor heating).
 Wild animals such as mormice, martens, owls and other birds, squirrels and bats, even hornets are welcome guests.